jeffdoolittle/jeffdoolittle.github.com/src/content/blog/2022-02-23-the-tao-of-software-architecture-an-introduction.md

 > Sometimes it seems that software architects are more like ineffective linguists, creating new languages to describe complex concepts using symbols they don't even understand and therefore can't really explain.

 When tools and technologies take center stage it should not surprise us.
-Very few individuals have received training or guidance in **systems thinking**{% include fnref.html x=2 %}, including software architects.
+Very few individuals have received training or guidance in **systems thinking**[^2], including software architects.
 When people don't know what to do, they rarely rise to the occasion but instead fall back on their training.

 > When people don't know what to do, they rarely rise to the occasion but instead fall back on their training.

 This is not to say anything negative about technologists.
 Individuals with a deep understanding of the technology landscape are critical.
-But when your fallbacks are tools and technologies, it's no wonder that relentless pressure to release "MVPs" or "just ship something" leads to undifferentiated, unmaintainable blobs of interconnected technologies with no cohesion or attention to complexity containment{% include fnref.html x=3 %}.
+But when your fallbacks are tools and technologies, it's no wonder that relentless pressure to release "MVPs" or "just ship something" leads to undifferentiated, unmaintainable blobs of interconnected technologies with no cohesion or attention to complexity containment[^3].

 Imagine the same lack of clarity in relation to the construction example from above.
 Suppose the contractor takes on responsibilities from the architect and the owner / client.
 Or imagine someone *expecting them to do so* while the contractor remains unaware of such expectations.
 Imagine the confusion, finger pointing and blaming.
 It's easy to imagine this for restaurants and construction, and yet these same behaviors are tolerated and even expected in most software projects and organizations.